 - Sikkim is known for its rich biodiversity and is the land known for more than 500 different species of Orchids, 11 Oak species, 23 different varieties of Bamboo trees and over 400 different medicinal plants.

-- Khan-gchendzonga National park is one of the highest national parks in world and includes World’s third highest mountain Kangchenjunga.
+- Khan-gchendzonga National park is one of the highest national parks in the world and includes World’s third highest mountain Kangchenjunga.

 - Yak and musk deer are the main animals found in Sikkim.

-- Sikkim is the first Indian state known to have implemented organic farming and is called first organic state.
+- Sikkim is the first Indian state known to have implemented organic farming and is called the first organic state.

 - GDP of the state is very poor and Sikkim comes on second last position by GDP rank of all Indian States.
-If economy is measured in terms of GDP per capita then Sikkim stands at third position among all Indian states (first being Goa, second is Delhi). (as per year 2014 GDP data).
+If an economy is measured in terms of GDP per capita then Sikkim stands at third position among all Indian states (first being Goa, second is Delhi). (as per the year 2014 GDP data).

 - Sikkim’s economy is dependent mainly on agriculture and tourism.

 - Mineral Resources of Sikkim – Gold, silver, copper, Zinc.
 Main Industries of Sikkim-most available industries are food processing, tanning, watch assembly, distilleries, breweries, flour mills etc